zchyde/brooklinebooksmith.com/_drafts/gardens-for-life.md

 Many of those garden-enthusiasts grasp inspiration from garden.&nbsp; If you're feeling a bit "under-whelmed" with your eco-inspiration, look to these two quote-collections. &nbsp;&nbsp;

-Coming out this November is Jo &nbsp;&nbsp; Neiger looks at the core values of permaculture and seeks to us to use its core long range focus of permaculture and looks to this gardening techniques for solutions to climate change, re-energizing our and creating more resilient communities,&nbsp;
+What can permaculture teach us about our futures?
+Coming out this November is Jo &nbsp;&nbsp; Neiger book, <u>The Permacutlure Promise</u>. looks at the core values of permaculture and seeks to us to use its core long range focus of permaculture and looks to this gardening techniques for solutions to climate change, re-energizing our and creating more resilient communi111ties,&nbsp;